tmp2tmp/eee/docs/hello_world.md

 </p>

 - multi-dispaching by **polymorphic** class arguments (by-poly in short)
-  Any argument type of intact ordinary classes is considered virtual if only it's polymorphic.
+  Any argument type of ordinary classes is considered virtual if only it's polymorphic.
   (to treat it as a non-virtual, wrap it with **\_static<>**)
   slowest
 - by **\_virtual<>**-wrapped typed arguments (by-virt)
-  Any argument type of intact ordinary classes that is wrapped with \_virtual<> is considered virtual if only it's polymorphic.
+  Any argument type of ordinary classes that is wrapped with \_virtual<> is considered virtual if only it's polymorphic.
   much faster than by-poly.
 - by **varg<>**-wrapped typed arguments (by-varg)
   Any arbitrary (including non-polymorphic or primitive) type of arguments is considered virtual.